deephdc/deep-docs/source/user/quickstart.rst

 (+ `nvidia-docker <https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)>`_ for GPU support) or `udocker <https://github.com/indigo-dc/udocker/releases>`_ (GPU support is implemented)

+1. **Run the container**

-1. To run the Docker container directly from Docker Hub and start using the `API <https://github.com/indigo-dc/DEEPaaS>`_ simply run the following:
+To run the Docker container directly from Docker Hub and start using the `API <https://github.com/indigo-dc/DEEPaaS>`_ simply run the following:

     Via docker command::

-        $ docker run -ti -p 5000:5000 deephdc/deep-oc-model_of_interest
+        $ docker run -ti -p 5000:5000 -p 6006:6006 deephdc/deep-oc-module_of_interest

     With GPU support::

-        $ nvidia-docker run -ti -p 5000:5000 deephdc/deep-oc-model_of_interest
+        $ nvidia-docker run -ti -p 5000:5000 -p 6006:6006 deephdc/deep-oc-module_of_interest

     Via udocker::

-        $ udocker run -p 5000:5000 deephdc/deep-oc-model_of_interest
+        $ udocker run -p 5000:5000 -p 6006:6006 deephdc/deep-oc-module_of_interest

     Via udocker with GPU support::

-        $ udocker pull deephdc/deep-oc-model_of_interest
+        $ udocker pull deephdc/deep-oc-module_of_interest
-        $ udocker create --name=model_of_interest deephdc/deep-oc-model_of_interest
+        $ udocker create --name=module_of_interest deephdc/deep-oc-module_of_interest
-        $ udocker setup --nvidia model_of_interest
+        $ udocker setup --nvidia module_of_interest
-        $ udocker run -p 5000:5000 model_of_interest
+        $ udocker run -p 5000:5000 -p 6006:6006 module_of_interest

+2. **Access the module via API**

-2. To access the downloaded model via `API <https://github.com/indigo-dc/DEEPaaS>`_, direct your web browser to http://127.0.0.1:5000
+To access the downloaded module via `API <https://github.com/indigo-dc/DEEPaaS>`_, direct your web browser to http://127.0.0.1:5000.
+If you are training a model, you can go to http://127.0.0.1:6006 to monitor the training progress (if such monitoring is available for the model).

-For more details on particular model, please, read :doc:`model <models/index>` documentation.
+For more details on particular models, please, read :doc:`model <models/index>` documentation.

 .. note:: udocker is entirely a user tool, i.e. it can be installed and used without any root priveledges, e.g. in a user environment at HPC cluster.